baindlapranayraj/proof-of-blogs/solana_limitations.md

 With this new [SIMD-296 proposes](https://github.com/solana-foundation/solana-improvement-documents/pull/296/commits/bbc29c909085589989ca5f258550ce4447e68a89) Transaction size limit incresed to **4k bytes**.This change allows for more instructions, larger data payloads, and smoother execution of complex dApps especially those involving multiple interactions or requiring rich metadata.

 ## 3. Stack Size Limitations

+1) Explain about general programming language memory allocation.
+2) Write an example and explain all the things realted to it ex:- Frame, Stack, Heap and Data/Globl persistend Data.
+3) Connect the Dots with Solana BPF Virtual Machine.

 In Solana programs (smart contracts), there's a limitation on the stack size - the amount of memory allocated for local variables and function calls.
 The current stack frame size limit is **4KB per frame**.